whblondeau/gis-apprentice-handbook/README.md

 No matter how much I love someone's contributions I will not pay for them.
 I will, however, scrupulously manually credit concepts, ideas, and inspirations not sufficiently documented by GitHub's version control processes.

+#### Consistency
+Haha.
+No small foolish hobgoblins here.
+The content of this Handbook will change a lot, sometimes reversing bold statements, sometimes completely replacing or revising large chunks of content.

 <hr/>

 ## Because somebody had to, sooner or later